How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 5. Serrated medium hone– To sharpen the serrated blades.

 You can select a similar sharpening guided system to sharpen your knife.
 A good model for a reliable brand would cost you between $50-$100.
+If you maintain it properly, it can easily last anywhere between 5-10 years.
+I’m using mine for over 10 years.

 Step 2: Select the honing based on the blade’s condition. (coarse, fine, etc.)

-Step 5: Now that the angle is set, start sharpening the knife by moving the hone forward.
+Step 5: Now that the angle is set, I’ll start sharpening the knife by moving the hone forward.

 Watch this video if you have doubts about this process.